-Based on type, the crystalline silicon segment is anticipated to register considerable expansion through 2028.
-This rise is attributed to the availability of different recycling procedures including the use of leaching agents, high-temperature processes, or a combination of both.
-Additionally, a number of studies are being conducted for developing new ways of recycling crystalline silicon-based PV panels.
-For instance, one of the studies is focused on the usage of electrostatic separator post mechanical milling for segregating the waste of silicon-based PV modules.
+Based on type, the solar waste recycling market from the crystalline silicon segment is predicted to register considerable expansion through 2032, attributed to the availability of different recycling procedures, including the use of leaching agents, high-temperature processes, or a combination of both.
+Additionally, a number of studies are being conducted to develop new ways of recycling crystalline silicon-based PV panels.
+For instance, one of the studies is focused on the usage of an electrostatic separator post-mechanical milling to segregate the waste of silicon-based PV modules.